mrrojas213/mrrojas213/README.md

 🎓 I'm a Software Engineering student at the University of Texas at Arlington (Class of 2027)
 💻 Aspiring Software Engineer passionate about building efficient, user-focused solutions
-📊 Interested in front and backend development, data structures.
-🚀 Currently learning: Java, and advanced data structures
+📊 Full stack engineer interested in front and backend development, data structures 🚀 Currently learning: Java, and advanced data structures
 🌱 Always improving through hands-on projects, challenges, and continuous learning